 Talks at this conferenceAdd a talk

-The University of Rochester Department of Philosophy and the Goergen Institute of Data Science invite participants to attend an nterdisciplinary workshop, entitled Algorithmic Ethics: Perspectives from Philosophy and Computer Science, to be held at the University of Rochester, on May 1, 2020.
+The University of Rochester Department of Philosophy and the Goergen Institute of Data Science invite participants to attend an interdisciplinary workshop, entitled Algorithmic Ethics: Perspectives from Philosophy and Computer Science, to be held virtually by the University of Rochester, on May 1, 2020.
 The workshop is intended to bring philosophical discussions of justice, fairness and explainability into conversation with the technical computer science literature.

-The workshop will be convened on Friday May 1 from 9am until 5pm.
+The workshop will be convened virtually on Friday May 1 from 11am until 3:30pm (Eastern).
 Each session will involve an inter-disciplinary pairing: a philosopher and a computer scientist giving talks on their research into data ethics back to back.
 Speaker topics include:

 - treatment and impact discrimination in algorithms,